cbonnin88/cbonnin88/README.md

 Description: An end-to-end project simulating a fintech benefit platform (Mes-Allocs).
 - Raw event generation
 - ELT to dbt modeling using FiveTran and dbt.core
-- Machine learning for churn prediction
+- Machine learning for churn prediction and A/B Testing
 - Streamlit application for Product Managers.